Overlap locking and non-perturbative effects in spin glasses: Acknowledgements

 The average interaction energies between the two subsystems, $\Delta_{\alpha,\gamma}$, are random Gaussian variables with covariance

 In the presence of such a finite perturbation, the weights of the states get modified to

+A remarkable result of replica theory is that the \emph{distribution} of the weights $w_\alpha^K(z)$ is independent of $z$.
+When computing disorder averages at fixed $z$, we can simply ignore the dependence of $w_\alpha^K(z)$ on $z$.
 This is quite general.
 However, in the absence of the magnetic field, we have an extra symmetry at $z=0$ due to the possibility of reversing all the spins of only one of the two subsystems.
 It is thus convenient to consider only positive overlaps, considering together pairs of states in each subsystem that are related by spin inversion.
 With that proviso, the formula becomes

 Inserting this expression in Eq.~\ref{eq:d0} we find